doriszd/numpy-random_new/README.md

 8. To send it to gitHub type git push

+# About Matplotlib

+Matplotlib is a Python 2D plotting library which produces figures in a variety of hardcopy formats and interactive environments across platforms.
+Matplotlib can be used in Python scripts, the Python and IPython shells, the Jupyter notebook, web application servers, and four graphical user interface toolkits.You can generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc., with just a few lines of code. find more information about maplotlib here: https://matplotlib.org/

 # About Numpy

 NumPy (Numerical Python) is a linear algebra library in Python.
 It is a very important library on which almost every data science or machine learning Python packages such as SciPy (Scientific Python), Matplotlib (plotting library), Scikit-learn, etc depends on to a reasonable extent.
 NumPy is very useful for performing mathematical and logical operations on Arrays.
 It provides an abundance of useful features for operations on n-arrays and matrices in Python.
+Find more information about numpy here: https://docs.scipy.org/doc/numpy-1.15.0/user/index.html